 Future of sports betting series

-Experts almost unanimously agree that legalized sports betting in the U.S. is "inevitable."
-In Part 1 of Chalk's series, we examine how we might get there and what the market could look like.
+In Part 1 of Chalk's series, we examine what the legalized sports betting market could look like.

 If sports betting is legalized in the U.S., recreational bettors will have far more options, such as gambling hedge funds.
 But they will also have increased competition.
 And not only from humans.